Michae1CC/aws-cdk-examples/ans-c01-ex/README.md

 ![ex-14-architecture](./img/ans-c01-ex-14.png)

-The architecture of exercises 1-4 have been implement in AWS CDK within the `"Ex14Stack"`.
+The architecture of exercise 14 has been implement in AWS CDK within the `"Ex14Stack"`.
 Once deployed we create another instance within the public subnet and ping the other instance provided with the `example.com` domain.